Boys and Girls in America

-Boys and Girls in America is the third studio album by the Hold Steady, released on October 3, 2006, by Vagrant Records.
+Boys and Girls in America is the third studio album by the Hold Steady, released on October 3, 2006 on Vagrant Records.
+The album was produced by John Agnello and preceded by the single, "Chips Ahoy!"

 On August 18, 2006, first single "Chips Ahoy!" was released as a free download from music site Pitchfork Media.
 The second single, "Stuck Between Stations" began to appear on campus radio playlists in November 2006.

 Backing vocals for the track "Chillout Tent" are provided by Soul Asylum's Dave Pirner and the Reputation's Elizabeth Elmore.
 Dana Kletter (ex-Blackgirls, Dear Enemy, and Hole's Live Through This) contributed backing vocals to "Chips Ahoy!", "You Can Make Him Like You", and "First Night".

 The album title is a line taken from the opening lines of the song "Stuck Between Stations" ("There are nights when I think that Sal Paradise was right/Boys and girls in America have such a sad time together"), which in turn refers to a quote from American novelist and poet Jack Kerouac's 1957 novel On the Road and its narrator, Sal Paradise.
 The title is repeated in the lyrics in "First Night."

 Boys and Girls in America has sold 94,000 albums as of April 2010.

+Recording

+Boys and Girls in America was the first of two studio albums to be produced by John Agnello, who had previously worked with Dinosaur Jr., amongst others.
+Reflecting on working with Agnello, vocalist and lyricist Craig Finn noted: "John came in with a little more weight, if you will.
+One of the things that doesn’t really get talked about enough is that, in a sense, a producer is a leader — maybe that’s the biggest thing they are.
+I remember working with John, and he put up a calendar on the first day, saying, 'These are your days off.
+One of them is Mother’s Day — spend time with your mom.'
+He kinda laid it all out.
+Up until then, I’d always worked [with the approach of] 'What time do you guys want to start tomorrow?'
+[Now] there was this idea of 'We’re taking this seriously.
+This is a job.'
+That kind of leadership signaled something — it raised the game a little bit.
+I’m always thankful to him for doing that."